SWAIH-hub/What-good-looks-like/CONTRIBUTING.md

 Contributions can be made by raising pull requests against the master branch.
-If you are a new contributor, your pull request should also include adding your name and organisation to the list of contributors under the [Code Contributors](#code-contributors) part of this page.
+If you are a new contributor, your pull request should also include adding your name and organisation to the list of contributors under the [Contributors](#contributors) part of this page.

 A reviewer will then read through the pull request and suggest any alterations or approve the PR.
 This process must be done before a PR is merged with the master branch.